nfmoore/azure-infrastructure-templates/README.md

 ## Overview

 This repository aims to accelerate the deployment of common workloads in Azure.
 It has been implemented through the use of Azure Bicep declarative infrastructure as code.
-It has been designed around four types of workloads - data management and analytics, machine learning and artifical intellegence, application development and cloud infrastructure.
+It has been designed around five types of workloads - data management and analytics, machine learning and artifical intellegence, the internet of things (IoT), application development and cloud infrastructure.

 ## Deployment Types